TheJakey/PostManDijkstra/README.md

 # PostManDijkstra

-Implementation of Dijkstra algorithm for (I believe) custom problem.
+Implementation of Dijkstra algorithm for custom problem.

 Idea is to send a letter to each city (node), while postman (edge) has time-schedule of when he lefts the town.
 Transfer cost is 0 (postman goes from city A to B and back in given times).
 Starting city (node) is always 1.
 Goal is to find quickest way to contact each node.

+Developed in:
+Microsoft Visual Studio Community 2019
+Version 16.6.0

 ## Input 1
 1         - number of maps